 The Pathways to Desistance bulletin series presents findings from a multidisciplinary investigation into why many youth who have committed serious offenses stop or reduce offending as they mature whereas others continue to offend into adulthood.
 The study followed more than 1,300 adolescents in the Philadelphia, PA, and Phoenix, AZ, metropolitan areas for 7 years following their convictions.
 The investigators interviewed the youth at regular intervals and reviewed official records to learn about their offending history, their incarceration history, their substance use history, their history of behavioral health disorders, and their access to residential treatment and community aftercare services to learn how those factors related to their persistence in or desistance from committing offenses.

 Serious and Violent Juvenile Offending Series

-Although few in number, serious and violent juvenile offenders are responsible for a disproportionate number of crimes.
-OJJDP created a study group of 22 researchers to collaboratively analyze current research on risk factors, protective factors, and the development of serious and violent offenders.
+Although few in number, youth who commit serious and violent offenses are responsible for a disproportionate number of crimes.
+OJJDP created a study group of 22 researchers to collaboratively analyze current research on risk factors, protective factors, and the development of serious and violent offending among youth.
 The Bulletins in this series focus on aspects of the group's work.